 Planned Target Solar Capacity for the State

-Maharashtra has set a target of generating additional grid-connected solar power capacity of 7500 MW by 2019.
+Maharashtra has set a target of generating an additional grid-connected solar power capacity of 7500 MW by 2019.
 Of this, 2500 MW would be generated as a public-private partnership with MAHAGENCO (Maharashtra State Power Generation Company Ltd, formerly known as the MSEB).
 The remaining 5000MW solar power projects will be tendered to other developers.

 Public-Private Partnership for Solar Generation with MAHAGENCO